How Conor Maguire surfed Ireland’s biggest ever wave

 The wave kept growing and it just felt like I was dropping forever, skateboarding down a hill going 100mph

-Abetted by a crack team of friends and fellow surfers — all abiding by social distancing protocols — the Red Bull surfer took the opportunity with both hands and is still taking stock of everything that transpired.
+Abetted by a crack team of friends and fellow surfers – all abiding by social distancing protocols – the Irish surfer took the opportunity with both hands and is still taking stock of everything that transpired.

 I knew something special was brewing